wolvesofwallstreet/wolves.finance/README.md

 - `TradeFloor` - contracts for the Trade Floor
 - `TradeFloorSetup` - additional steps for the Trade Floor
 - `RewardFarms` - contracts for the reward farms
-- `RewardFarmSetup` - additional steps for the reward farms
+- `RewardFarmsSetup` - additional steps for the reward farms

 Separate multiple tags with a comma, e.g.: